RayRoestenburg/scala-io-exercise-1/README.md

 ###Next Exercise
 A better way to create the child **ReverseActor** for easier unit testing of the Receptionist.
+Go to [Exercise 2](https://github.com/RayRoestenburg/scala-io-exercise-2)